 The physical size and weight of the Canon 100D and the Canon T5i are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is notably larger (25 percent) than the Canon 100D.
 Moreover, the T5i is substantially heavier (43 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the T5i are weather-sealed.